lukasborges/kamilion/README.md

 ## Motivation

-Inspired by [Rambox](https://github.com/ramboxapp/community-edition) and [Franz](https://github.com/meetfranz/franz), I created **ElectronIM** out of the necessity of having an all-in-one instant messaging app that didn't require registration and provided spell checking for free.
+Inspired by [Rambox](https://github.com/ramboxapp/community-edition) and [Franz](https://github.com/meetfranz/franz), I created **Kamilion** out of the necessity of having an all-in-one instant messaging app that didn't require registration and provided spell checking for free.